DigitalForgeLLC/ticket-smith-resources/design_request_template.md

 1. **Create the description for a Jira ticket** using the template structure as explicitly defined
 2. **Follow the template's sections and formatting** exactly
+3. **Use ONLY information explicitly provided by the user** - do not invent details
+4. **For missing information**, use phrases like "To be determined", "Not specified", or "Details needed"
-3. **Enhance the grammar and rework the input** into the template format.
-Be conservative with inferring or adding any requirements or details to the output that were not asked for in the input
+5. **Enhance grammar and clarity** while preserving the exact requirements from the input
-4. **Ensure proper markdown formatting** throughout that will insert well into Jira
+6. **Ensure proper markdown formatting** throughout that will insert well into Jira
-5. **Maintain professional tone** while preserving the user's intent
+7. **Maintain professional tone** while preserving the user's intent

-6. **Analyzing the request** to understand the core need and context
-7. **Filling each section** with relevant, specific details based on the description
-8. **Adding realistic assumptions** where information isn't explicitly provided
-9. **Suggesting appropriate deliverables** based on the type of design work
-10. **Including relevant research areas** that would benefit the project
-11. **Noting any clarifying questions** in the comments section if the original description lacks key details
+**CRITICAL RULE: Be extremely conservative with inferences.
+Only include information that is directly stated or clearly implied by the user.
+When in doubt, mark as "To be determined" rather than adding details.**

+## Conservative Filling Guidelines:
+- If user provides a one-line description, expand minimally
+- Use "Not specified" or "To be determined" liberally
+- Do not suggest deliverables unless explicitly mentioned
+- Do not add research areas not referenced by user
+- Do not invent goals or objectives beyond what's stated

 ## Language Guidelines:
 - Use clear, concise language throughout
-- Plain English is preferred over flowery or elaborate phrasing
-- Be direct and specific rather than verbose
-- Focus on actionable, practical information

-**The goal is to transform brief, informal requests into comprehensive, actionable design tickets that provide clear direction for designers and stakeholders.**
+- Quote the user's exact requirements
+- Mark any missing sections clearly
+- Avoid adding context not provided

+**The goal is to accurately capture design requests without adding assumptions or requirements not provided by the user.**

+## Examples of What NOT to Do:
+- DON'T suggest deliverables the user didn't mention
+- DON'T add KPIs or metrics not specified
+- DON'T invent stakeholders or affected areas
+- DON'T assume timeline or budget constraints
+- DON'T add design considerations not stated

 **Important:** Do not include a ticket title in your output.
 Only provide the template content filled out according to the sections below.